ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

    back.
 Great for worthless applications without authentication and other highly dynamic aspects.
 This essentially works like HTTP caching, but the response will always contain the entire page.
-With page caching the server is just skipping the work.
+With page caching the application is skipping the work.

-3. Action Caching: Essentially the same as page caching, except all the before filters are run allowing you to check authentication and other stuff that may have prevented the request for rendering.
+3. Action Caching: Essentially the same as page caching, except all the before filters are run allowing you to check authentication and other stuff that may have prevented the request form rendering.

 4. Fragment Caching: Store parts of views in the cache.
 Usually for caching partials or large bits of HTML that are independent from other parts.
 IE, a list of top stories or something like that.

 5. Rails.cache: All cached content **except cached pages** are stored in the Rails.cache.
-Cached pages are stored as HTML on disk.
-We'll use the fact that all the cached action and fragment content are simply stored in Rails.cache.
+We'll use this fact that later.
    You can cache arbitrary content in the Rails cache.
-You may cache a large complicated query that you don't want to wait to reinstantiate a ton of AR::Base objects.
+You may cache a large complicated query that you don't want to wait to reinstantiate a ton of `ActiveRecord::Base` objects.

 ## Under the Hood

 All the caching layers are built on top of the next one.
-Page caching and HTTP caching are different because they do not use Rails.cache The cache is essentially a key-value store.
+Page caching and HTTP caching are different because they do not use `Rails.cache` The cache is essentially a key-value store.
 Different things can be persisted.
 Strings are most common (for HTML fragments).
 More complicated objects can be persisted as well.
 Let's go through some